MicrosoftDocs/fabric-docs/docs/data-factory/connector-odata.md

 ## Prerequisites

-To get started, you must have following prerequisites:
+To get started, you must complete the following prerequisites:

 - A tenant account with an active subscription.
-[Create an account for free](placeholder.md).
+[Create an account for free](../placeholder.md).

 - A workspace is created that isn't the default **My Workspace**.